 - "Our beautiful equipment is starting to break down.
-I don't have the time to maintain the equipment." - "Our facilities were built in 1964 and let's just say the taxpayers got their money's worth.
+I don't have the time to maintain the equipment.
+We tried to get the students to fix the equipment, but they don't do it correctly, and sometimes they break it." - "Our facilities were built in 1964 and let's just say the taxpayers got their money's worth.
 The equipment and fixtures are very outdated." - "Funding for equipment purchases and maintenance is an ongoing challenge for all career technical programs." - "We need newer technology to catch up with other schools.
 We have a course that talks about using technology, but we don't have the technology in the classroom."

-Restricted Access to Public 4-Year Universities
+▶ Restricted Access to Public 4-Year Universities